-The world of today is full of networks and connected systems.
+The world of today is full of networks and connected systems, varying from stock exchanges and swarm robots to political networks [2, 7, 9, 11].
 As a consequence, the assumption that a system runs in actual isolation of any other actor does not withstand reality.
 Hence, many domains need to be modeled as multi-agent systems in order to account for their inherent complexity.
 However, the models yield a complexity that makes them hard to understand, predict or control.
-As this is realized, multi-agent learning gains popularity to find solutions to or control these systems [7, 8].
+As this is realized, multi-agent learning gains popularity to find solutions to or control these systems [10, 12].

 Learning in multi-agent environments is significantly more complex than single-agent learning as the dynamics to learn change by the learning processes of other agents.
 This makes predicting learning behavior of learning algorithms in multi-agent environments difficult.
-They are not only situated in a non-stationary environment but also need to deal with incomplete information and communication limits.
-In non-stationary environments the Markov property does not hold which makes all proofs of convergence to optimal policies from single-agent learning that are based on that assumption inapplicable.
+They are not only situated in a nonstationary environment but also need to deal with incomplete information and communication limits.
+In non-stationary environments the Markov property does not hold, which makes all proofs of convergence to optimal policies from singleagent learning that are based on that assumption inapplicable.
 This reduces the theoretical framework available for multi-agent learning.
-More recently, evolutionary game theory with less strong assumptions than classical game theory could be linked to reinforcement learning and provides useful insights into the learning dynamics [1, 3, 11].
+More recently, evolutionary game theory with less strong assumptions than classical game theory could be linked to reinforcement learning and provides useful insights into the learning dynamics [1, 4, 15].